Qcineq/Simple-task-manager/README.md

-# Simple-task-manager
+# About

-Simple task management console program
+A simple task management application

+## Technologies

+Java 17

+## Main functionalities

+Adding, deleting and viewing tasks